Variance Sum Rule for Entropy Production: Abstract

 \section{Abstract}

-Nonequilibrium steady states (NESS) pervade nature, from climate dynamics \cite{singh2022climate} to living cells and active matter \cite{marchetti2013hydrodynamics,bechinger2016active}.
-A key quantity is the entropy production rate at which energy is dissipated to the environment, which is positive by the second law of thermodynamics \cite{maes03_1,seifert2012stochastic,peliti2021stochastic}.
-Despite its relevance, entropy production measurements remain challenging, especially in microscopic systems with stochastic and spatially varying fluctuations and limited access to microscopic variables \cite{ritort2008nonequilibrium,ciliberto2017experiments,seifert2019stochastic,fodor2022irreversibility}.
-We introduce a variance sum rule (VSR) for displacement and force variances that permits us to measure the local entropy production rate $\sigma$ directly.
-We illustrate the VSR for an active Brownian particle in an optical trap where the $\sigma$ varies over three decades 10-$10^{4}k_BT/s$.
-We apply the VSR to human red blood cells (RBCs) in experiments with laser optical tweezers and ultrafast life-imaging microscopy.
-We find that $\sigma$ is spatially heterogeneous with correlation length $\xi= 0.6(2)\mu m$ and heat flux density $j_\sigma \sim 10^4k_BT/(s\cdot\mu m^2)$.
-Our estimate $\sigma_{\rm RBC}\sim 10^6 k_BT/s$ per single RBC agrees with macroscopic calorimetry measurements.
-The VSR sets a new resource for exploiting fluctuations to measure entropy production rates across scales in active and living matter.
+Entropy production is the hallmark of nonequilibrium physics, quantifying irreversibility, dissipation, and the efficiency of energy transduction processes.
+Despite many efforts, its measurement at the nanoscale remains challenging.
+We introduce a variance sum rule for displacement and force variances that permits us to measure the entropy production rate $\sigma$ in nonequilibrium steady states.
+We first illustrate it for directly measurable forces, such as an active Brownian particle in an optical trap.
+We then apply the variance sum rule to flickering experiments in human red blood cells.
+We find that $\sigma$ is spatially heterogeneous with a finite correlation length and its average value agrees with calorimetry measurements.
+The VSR paves the way to derive $\sigma$ using force spectroscopy and time-resolved imaging in living and active matter.